 The first step is to review all of his prior medical records.
 We will need an electronic copy of all of his prior medical records (or, as much as we can get from your regular veterinarian).
 Not just the invoices that you have at home, but also the doctor's medical notes on file at the clinic (you can ask your veterinarian to email these to you).

-We will send you a questionnaire that helps us better understand your pet’s prior history and constitution and current problems.
-If you can complete the questionnaire and send it back to us before your appointment then we can maximize our appointment time by digging deeper into questions and spend more time treating your pet instead of interviewing you!
+We will send you a questionnaire that helps us better understand your pet’s prior history and Constitution and current problems.
+We ask that you complete the questionnaire and send it back to us before your appointment so that we can maximize our appointment time by digging deeper into questions and spend more time treating your pet instead of interviewing you!